19hours/sg-statutes/Acts/Presidential Elections Act.md

 (6) If the Returning Officer disallows any objection, his decision shall be final and conclusive and shall not be called in question in any court; but if he allows the objection, his decision shall be subject to reversal on an application under section 71.

+[42/2005]

 ### Withdrawal of candidature

 13\.—(1) A candidate may before 12 noon on nomination day, but not afterwards, withdraw his candidature by giving, in person, a notice to that effect signed by him to the Returning Officer.

+[19/2005]

-(2) The Returning Officer shall forthwith cause notice of the withdrawal to be posted in a conspicuous position outside the place of nomination.
+(2) The Returning Officer shall immediately cause notice of the withdrawal to be posted in a conspicuous position outside the place of nomination.

 ### Persons entitled to be present during nomination proceedings